notPlancha/sveltify-creator/README.md

 Sveltify Creator is a tool to compile modern Typescript/Javascript code to Spicetify extensions and custom apps, now with possibility of using svelte instead of react (or in combination!)

 ## Instalation
-To install use `npm i sveltify-creator`, and to run use `npx sveltify-creator`, or use the template below
+To install run `npx sveltify-creator`, or use the template below

 ## Features
 - Typescript, React and svelte syntax